l2xl/IPRL/README.md

 * RELICENSING.md

-* new AUTHORITY.asc with signature of RELICENSING.md
+* RELICENSING.md.asc with signature of RELICENSING.md

 ---